KostuaD/pwm_fan_pax_norte/README.md

 When the slider changes for the speed for manual mode, switching into manual mode after 10 minutes switch to automatic mode.

+Added support for an external humidity sensor.
+If the external humidity is below 60%, then nothing changes.

+If the external humidity is within 60-70%, then 15% is added to the on-off thresholds.

+If the external humidity is greater than 70%, then the automatic mode is disabled and the Duty mode is enabled.

 ![Main board](https://github.com/KostuaD/pwm_fan_pax_norte/blob/main/PAX_NORTE.png#:~:text=PAX_NORTE.png)